Elder Law & Medicaid

 Protecting Family Assets While Ensuring Care for the Elderly

-THE ELDER LAW ATTORNEYS AT THE STRAZZULLO LAW FIRM
+THE ELDER LAW ATTORNEYS AT THE STRAZZULLO LAW & ASSOCIATES, PLLC

 Many older people need a bit of help to stay in their homes; some elderly people will need more help than family or a visiting nurse can provide.
 They will need skilled nursing care in a long-term care facility.